Blog

 01. Preset

-Preset is a fully hosted BI tool for Apache Superset.
-Apache Superset is an open-source software application for data exploration and data visualization capable of handling data at a petabyte scale.
-Preset was started as a hackathon project at Airbnb in the summer of 2015.
+Preset is a fully hosted BI tool for Apache Superset, while Apache Superset is open source BI software for data exploration and data visualization, capable of handling data at a petabyte scale.

 Preset dashboard